Safe and Sound

 Implementation — Taking the Makers Toolkit to Real-life Testing

-We have contacted the London Festival of Architecture to host a workshop programme in 2026 to introduce the toolkit to raise awareness of practitioners towards urban designs for HSP.
+I have contacted the London Festival of Architecture to host a workshop programme in 2026 to introduce the toolkit to raise awareness of practitioners towards urban designs for HSP.